ERBringHorvath/SeqForge/README.md

 *   query
     A parallelized BLAST wrapper that allows you to run a set of query sequences (nucleotide or protein) against one or many databases in batch.
     Includes:
-    *   Support for blastn, tblastn, and blastp based on input types (auto-detected)
+    *   Support for blastn, tblastn, and blastp based on input types (auto-detected).
-    *   Flexible input: single file or directory of FASTA files
+    *   Flexible input: single file or directory of FASTA files.
-    *   Optional reporting of only strongest match per query
+    *   Optional reporting of only strongest match per query.
-    *   Automatic filtering based on identity, coverage and/or e-value thresholds
+    *   Automatic filtering based on identity, coverage and/or e-value thresholds.
-    *   Output includes both full and filtered results tables, plus alignment files if desired
+    *   Output includes both full and filtered results tables, plus alignment files if desired.
-    *   Motif mining for amino acid queries
+    *   Motif mining for amino acid queries.
-*   Motif support in query
+*   Motif support in query:
     When using blastp (amino acid query against protein database), users may specify an amino acid motif (e.g., WXWXIP) using the `--motif` flag.
 This performs a regex-based search across all BLAST hits, independent from internally-curated or user-defined pident, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise be filtered out.
 This is particularly useful for detecting signature domains (e.g., catalytic triads, DNA-binding motifs) in diverse sequence families.